BennyF25/Intelinux/README.md

 # Intelinux
-an open source weatherscan like single-purpose Linux distribution designed for the Raspberry Pi using no propietary assets like fonts/graphics/music/narrations/API's, and only free/open source/public domain assets.
+an open source weatherscan like single-purpose Linux distribution designed to run on any computer using no propietary assets like fonts/graphics/music/narrations/API's, and only free/open source/public domain assets.
 It will have the following design goals:

 the higher up on the list the more the priority we also need a forum, a website, and a dedicated discord server, although focus on the other tasks first